Strategies for protecting Consumer Data Security in Business

 Use data encryption

 More and more businesses use data encryption to protect sensitive consumer data.
 A 2021 global survey revealed that almost 60% of respondents used enterprise encryption in their data.
 Data encryption converts plain text into coded text that trusted personnel can only decipher through a decryption key.
+In a similar vein, many businesses employ vpn service to encrypt internet traffic, adding an additional layer of protection especially during data transmission over unsecured networks.
 Its purpose is to protect sensitive information, such as passwords, financial data, and personal information, from unauthorized access, theft, or disclosure.

 By using data encryption, your business can be ensured of protected data when stored, in transit, or upon receipt.
 You are also assured that data security breaches, identity theft, and other forms of risks are significantly reduced because of encryption.